Duran914/test-framework/README.md

 ```Python
 witch_tab(tab=1)
 ```
-* Accepts a single arguement
+* Accepts a single argument
   *  tab accepts a int argument of the desired tab you want to switch to.
 1 is the default tab.

 #